4 Enhancements

 4.4 Shared fuse meter replacement

 A final rule introduces a Shared Fusing Meter Replacement Procedure which defines a One In All In process for meter upgrades on a shared fuse.
-When the smart meter installation at an NMI See Relevant Rules or Procedures requires the isolation of more than one customer at that NMI due to a shared network fusing arrangement, DNSPs, FRMPs, and MCs must coordinate efforts.
+When the smart meter installation at an NMI requires the isolation of more than one customer at that NMI due to a shared network fusing arrangement, DNSPs, FRMPs, and MCs must coordinate efforts.
 This is required so that any legacy meters on the shared fuse are replaced at the same time.

 For details of the One in All in process, see page 14 of the B2B Procedures v3.9 Consultation.